freeuni-digital-technologies-archive/classroom-api/README.md

     .then(submissions => console.log(submissions))

 // returns a list of Submissions (src/submissions.ts)
+// after that you can use submission.download() on individual submission

 ```

+### drive download
+When downloading multiple files, it's necessary to throttle the requests on your side, otherwise request limit error will be thrown.

 ### student list
 In order to save amount of requests for each individual student (email, etc.), the library expects `students.json` file in the root directory.
 For now you need to generate it manually.
 Create a file `script.js` in the root directory of project and paste the contents